invider/rebasic.mix/README.md

 ## Design Goals
-Most modern implementation of BASIC are quite sofisticated programming languages.
-Usually they have support for advanced features like sofisticated data structures, objects and rich runtime environment.
+Most modern implementations of BASIC are quite sophisticated.
+Usually, they have support for advanced features like sophisticated data structures, objects, and a rich runtime environment.

 BASIC is ridiculed for line numbers.
 Modern BASIC implementations drop them completely.
-And although _ReBasic_ allows you skip numbers, we consider them crucial to understanding of algorithms and the execution flow.
+And although _ReBasic_ allows you to skip numbers, we consider them crucial to the understanding of algorithms and execution flow.

 Just observe, how kids learn to write and count.
-At some point they might compile a numered lists of items or actions.
+At some point, they might compile numbered lists of items or actions.
 And that is exactly what classic BASIC offers only now with a computer.

 Back in 2006, David Brin published [an article called "Why Johnny can't code"](https://www.salon.com/2006/09/14/basic_2/).
-It caused a lot of debates on public forums (besides a ton of hate mail to the author by "professional" programmers trying to prove that Java/C#/C++ are so much better than BASIC).
+It caused a lot of debates on public forums (besides a ton of hate mail to the author by "professional" programmers trying to prove that Java/C#/C++ is so much better than BASIC).

-Microsoft, famous for it's BASIC implementations in the past, created and published Small Basic to address the issues highlighted in the article.
+Microsoft, famous for its BASIC implementations in the past, created and published Small Basic to address the issues highlighted in the article.
 But, although it is a great dev environment, it still got a lot of things wrong.
-It lacks interactivity, line numbers and most of all - its core features are object oriented.
-The later is the biggest shortcomming, since even the simplest operations like printing require a cumbersome object manipulation, e.g.:
+It lacks interactivity, line numbers, and most of all - its core features are object-oriented.
+The later is the biggest shortcoming since even the simplest operations like printing require a cumbersome object manipulation, e.g.:

 ```
 TextWindow.WriteLine("Hello, Basic")